devsoc-unsw/trainee-woodelf-24t2/README.md

 ## level editor

-you can create your own yellowshirt levels using the [panoproc](https://github.com/lachlanshoesmith/panoproc) level editor. installation and usage instructions can be found in that repository's readme.
+you can create your own yellowshirt levels (or, more precisely, *maps* composed of *levels*) using the [panoproc](https://github.com/lachlanshoesmith/panoproc) level editor. installation and usage instructions can be found in that repository's readme.